Update — Aug. 15, 2022

 Only if you applied for one by Aug.
 6.

 Can I vote in person?

 Yes, dozens of government offices and community centers across Alaska have already opened for early and absentee voting.
-You can also vote in your precinct on the day of the election, Aug.
+You can also vote in your precinct on Tuesday, Aug.
 16.

 In Juneau, early and absentee in-person voting are available at the Mendenhall Mall in the valley or on the 8th floor of the State Office Building downtown.
 Both locations are open 8:00 a.m. – 5:00 p.m. on weekdays.
 Additionally, the valley location will be open 10:00 a.m. – 4:00 p.m. on Saturdays and 12:00 – 4:00 p.m. on Sundays.

 Aug.
 16 is the date of the regular primary, and nearly every state and federal office is on the ballot.
 Voters will pick one candidate in each race that they’d like to see advance to the November ballot.
 You can see a sample ballot here.